Bloomberg’s Jason Schreier discusses his new book, ‘Press Reset,’ on video game studio layoffs, closures

 But I’ve actually come to appreciate it as capturing that moment in time, and that specific part of “Destiny’s” life, and it doesn’t feel to me necessary to tell the full story.

-Question: Let’s talk about the epilogue.
+Let’s talk about the epilogue.
 The beginning of it mentions all the layoffs that have occurred since you started working on the book.
 Was it hard to stay up to date while working on this book, as the news cycle kept going and more layoffs happened?

 JS: That’s something that always happens because there’s so much lead time.
 I mean, like I mentioned, I finished the rough draft of the book [around] last March.
 So we definitely had time to be editing.